 - (1) POYA International Co., Ltd. (the "Company") was incorporated as a company limited by shares under the provisions of the Company Act of the Republic of China (R.O.C.).
-The Company is primarily engaged in selling fashion accessories, arts and crafts, food, stationery, hardware and a variety of products. - (2) The common shares of the Company have been listed on the Taipei Exchange since September 2002.

-2. THE DATE OF AUTHORIZATION FOR ISSUANCE OF THE FINANCIAL STATEMENTS AND PROCEDURES FOR AUTHORIZATION
+The Company is primarily engaged in selling fashion accessories, arts and crafts, food, stationery, hardware and a variety of products. - (2) The common shares of the Company have been listed on the Taipei Exchange since September 2002. - 2.
+THE DATE OF AUTHORIZATION FOR ISSUANCE OF THE FINANCIAL STATEMENTS AND PROCEDURES FOR AUTHORIZATION

-These financial statements were authorized for issuance by the Board of Directors on February 21, 2022.
+These financial statements were authorized for issuance by the Board of Directors on February 20, 2023.
 3. APPLICATION OF NEW STANDARDS, AMENDMENTS AND INTERPRETATIONS

-(1) Effect of the adoption of new issuances of or amendments to International Financial Reporting Standards ("IFRS") as endorsed by the Financial Supervisory Commission ("FSC")
+(1) Effect of the adoption of new issuances of or amendments to International Financial Reporting Standards ("IFRS") that came into effect as endorsed by the Financial Supervisory Commission ("FSC")

-New standards, interpretations and amendments as endorsed by the FSC effective from 2021 are as follows:
+New standards, interpretations and amendments as endorsed by the FSC and became effective from 2022 are as follows:

-Effective date by International Accounting New Standards, Interpretations and Amendments Standards Board Amendments to IFRS 4, 'Extension of the temporary exemption from applying IFRS 9' January 1, 2021 Amendments to IFRS 9, IAS 39, IFRS 7, IFRS 4 and IFRS 16, 'Interest January 1, 2021 Rate Benchmark Reform-Phase 2' Amendment to IFRS 16, 'Covid-19-related rent concessions beyond April 1, 2021 (Note) 30 June 2021'
+Effective date by International Accounting New Standards, Interpretations and Amendments Standards Board Amendments to IFRS 3, 'Reference to the conceptual framework' January 1, 2022 Amendments to IAS 16, 'Property, plant and equipment: proceeds before intended use' January 1, 2022 Amendments to IAS 37, 'Onerous contracts-cost of fulfilling a contract' January 1, 2022 Annual improvements to IFRS Standards 2018-2020 January 1, 2022 The above standards and interpretations have no significant impact to the Company's financial condition and financial performance based on the Company's assessment.

-Note: Earlier application from January 1, 2021 is allowed by the FSC.

-The above standards and interpretations have no significant impact to the Company's financial condition and financial performance based on the Company's assessment.